johndreedy/johndreedy-theodinproject/README.md

 # johndreedy - The Odin Project

-This is my repository page for The Odin Project, a course designed to learn web and software development to a professional standard.
+This is my repository page for The Odin Project, a course designed for learning web and software development to a professional standard.

 Currently included are: